Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 These are a few that we recommend:

-- GOOD: Levoit H13 – Removes 99.7% of particles.
+- SMALL ROOM/SINGLE: Levoit H13 – Removes 99.7% of particles.
 Cleans 129sqft every 12.5 minutes.

-- BETTER: BlueAir 511 – Removes 99.97% of particles.
+- DOUBLE ROOM: BlueAir 511 – Removes 99.97% of particles.
 Cleans 180sqft every 12.5 minutes.

 Fans For A Dorm Room

 Hands down, there really is just one answer here.
 The WOOZOO fan.
 If you haven’t heard of it yet, you will.
 It will get ALL the hype and conversation throughout the spring and summer, and once these little guys are opened up and tested out, all you will see is “the hype was worth it”!
 Promise.
+Many moms in our group have been known to go out and get one for themselves after trying it out!

 Dorm Desk Essentials

 Just about every dorm room comes equipped with a desk and a (probably uncomfortable wood) desk chair.
 Some come with a hutch on the top for extra storage, but most do not.
 Once you know your dorm, we can point you to the best dorm desk hutches if you need to bring your own.
+Please note that dorm desks are not standard, so you’ll want to find measurements for the one in your room, especially if you want to bring a hutch.

 For now, you’d be safe to go ahead and shop early for the following dorm desk essentials.